 St. Valentine’s Day – the most romantic day of the year.
-The day of love and grand sweeping romantic gestures.
+A day for love and grand sweeping romantic gestures.

 Traditionally, little kids exchange cards with their classmates, big kids send lollipops to their crushes.
 Enamoured adults purchase sappy cards, boxes of chocolates, bouquets of roses, and splash out for romantic dinners.
 Couples get engaged, others get married.
-Hallmark, Florists, Jewellers, and Restauranteurs cash in!
-It’s the day love truly wins and chivalry is celebrated.
+Hallmark, florists, jewellers, and restauranteurs cash in!
+It’s the day when love truly wins and chivalry is celebrated.
 But is that changing?

 Call me old-fashioned but I love chivalry!
 I love chivalrous people, especially chivalrous men.
 So much in fact, I married one.

 Chivalry is defined loosely as “courteous behaviour”, usually by men directed to women.
 It’s also a form of respect and everyone regardless of age or gender should act with chivalry.
-Chivalry boils down to kindness and we all know kindness doesn’t cost a thing.
+Chivalry boils down to kindness and we all know (or should know) that kindness is free.

 Originally Chivalry was defined as – the system of behaviour followed by knights in the medieval period that put a high value on honour, kindness and courage.